Mission

 Context Matters

 Because each nonprofit organization is unique – as is each nonprofit professional – you should tailor your activities accordingly.
-I stand by the information I convey.
+I stand by the information I convey in Carolyn’s Nonprofit Blog.
 But you must always consider the context in which you are operating before applying new concepts.

 Ethics

-If you are seeking training, credentials and more, see my Professional Development Resources page.
+If you are seeking information about nonprofit training, credentials and more, see my Professional Development Resources page.

 Privacy

 This blog is designed and hosted on WordPress.
+I am the sole owner, writer, designer and manager.
 To read the WordPress privacy statement, please follow this link.
 I do not share my email follower list with anyone.

 Looking for my social media links and other platform work?
 Follow the link to Linktr.ee.

-Carolyn’s Nonprofit Blog is composed and managed entirely by me free of charge as a public service.
-There are no other authors.
+Carolyn’s Nonprofit Blog is composed entirely by me free of charge as a public service.
+There are no other authors nor co-authors.